Batch file: Filename extensions

+COMMAND.COM and cmd.exe can run a batch file even if its filename is typed without an extension.
+For instance, if DoThis is entered, the interpreter tries the following extensions in the order given: COM, .EXE, .BAT, .CMD, and seven other extension unrelated to this topic.
+The PATHEXT environment variable can change the aforesaid default.

 Batch file parameters

 COMMAND.COM and cmd.exe support special variables (%0, %1 through %9) in order to refer to the path and name of the batch job and the first nine calling parameters from within the batch job, see also SHIFT.
 Non-existent parameters are replaced by a zero-length string.
 They can be used similar to environment variables, but are not stored in the environment.
 Microsoft and IBM refer to these variables as replacement parameters or replaceable parameters, whereas Digital Research, Novell and Caldera established the term replacement variables for them.
 JP Software calls them batch file parameters.